 As you know, the Supreme Court's Citizens United v.
-FEC decision in corporations and reinforced the fiction that corporations have inalienable rights under the U.S. Constitution.
+FEC decision in January 2010 expanded constitutional First Amendment speech rights for corporations and reinforced the fiction that corporations have inalienable rights under the U.S. Constitution.
 With that decision, the Supreme Court opened the floodgates to corporate and secret money in our elections.
 Already in 2012 outside spending is double what it was in the record-breaking 2008 elections and nearly all of that money has come from groups that do not disclose their donors.